 Stakeholder involvement in skills anticipation is underpinned by the relatively high degree of social partnership in Austria.
 Stakeholders, including social partners, are involved in the process of skills anticipation through, for instance, their roles on the regional platforms and on the Committee for New Skills at the national level.
 Despite stakeholder engagement and a wide range of information relevant to skills anticipation being available, there is a degree of uncertainty about the extent to which it is used to inform decisions within the education and training system; perhaps more so in higher education than in relation to VET/apprenticeships.

-Please cite this document as: Skills Panorama (2017), Skills anticipation in Austria.
-Analytical highlights series.
-Available at http://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-austria
+Please cite this document as: Cedefop (2017), Skills anticipation in Austria.
+Skills Panorama Analytical highlights. https://skillspanorama.cedefop.europa.eu/en/analytical_highlights/skills-anticipation-austria

 Overview of the Austrian approach